sagnikrg/sagnikrg.github.io/MIPT/index.md

 [[Sagnik' Notes]](https://sagnikiiser.github.io/MIPT/Notes__Exact_Diagonalisation_and_Krylov_Space_Methods.pdf)

-[[Numerical Methods for Large Eigenvalue Problems]](https://sagnikiiser.github.io/MIPT/Saad_Y)(Contains all of the theory, information on some packages and some of the convergence proofs)
+[[Numerical Methods for Large Eigenvalue Problems]](https://sagnikiiser.github.io/MIPT/Saad_Y)(Contains all of the theory, information on some of the packages and some of the convergence proofs)